- Focus on your chosen sport and exercise specialism

 Year 1 (Level 7)

 This module aims to provide students with the opportunity to undertake an in-depth review of current knowledge and understanding in a subject linked to their proposed extended research project.
-The student, in negotiation with the module leader, will agree a programme of work for the completion of the review.
-Where an existing related postgraduate module already exists within the Department of Sport and Exercise the student will be encouraged to attend to further develop their in-depth understanding of the topic in question.
+The student, in negotiation with the module leader, will agree a chosen area of interest for the completion of the review.
 The student will be required to adopt a systematic approach to the review of literature and to be able to comprehensively summarise current understanding in their chosen field.
+Students will robustly engage in processes aligned with searching for articles through different online databases, how to identify relevant sources, screening and data extraction, reporting guidelines, risk of bias and quality scores, and study write-up.
+Students will also be introduced to meta-analyses and qualitative considerations including qualitative data synthesis.

 |Extended Research Project||120|

 This module aims to provide students with the opportunity to undertake a substantial independent research project.
-The module requires the student to plan, design, organise and conduct research drawing upon the research methods and skills that the student has developed in the earlier part of the programme.
-Consideration of any ethical and risk aspects of the investigation are also important.
+The module requires the student to plan, design, organise and conduct research drawing upon the research methods and skills, and ethical considerations, that the student has developed in the earlier part of the programme.
 A secondary purpose of the module is to prepare students to undertake a more substantial research investigation at doctoral level.

-The students will work closely with the first and second supervisors to define the aims and objectives of the research and to develop a detailed proposal and plan.
-The student is responsible for the planning, development and conduct of the research but the supervisors will provide critical advice and guidance on the application of the methods, the interpretation of the data and the communication of the research in the form of a journal article submission and oral presentation.
+The students will work closely with an academic supervisor to define the aims and objectives of the research and to develop a detailed proposal and plan.
+Supervisors will provide critical advice and guidance on the application of the methods, the interpretation of the data and the communication of the research in the form of a journal article submission, oral presentation and critical reflection of the student’s research experience.

 Please note the modules listed are correct at the time of publishing, for full-time students entering the programme in Year 1.
 Optional modules are listed where applicable.
 Please note the University cannot guarantee the availability of all modules listed and modules may be subject to change.
 For further information please refer to the terms and conditions at www.winchester.ac.uk/termsandconditions.